 Rogue One (easily the best Star Wars movie since 1980) paints an even less flattering portrait of the Rebellion, revealing how they abandoned and even condemned anti-Imperial militants prior to the Battle of Yavin.
-We watch former Saw Gerrera, disillusioned with the Rebel’s inaction, lead an underground band of Partisans in a guerrilla movement to sabotage the construction of the Death Star.
+We watch former Rebel Saw Gerrera, disillusioned with his Alliance’s inaction, lead an underground band of Partisans in a guerrilla movement to sabotage the construction of the Death Star.
 We hear the leader of the Alliance, longtime Imperial Senator Mon Mothma, dismiss Gerrera as an “extremist.”
 Most tellingly, we learn that the elite Rebel leadership voted against taking military action even after they had seen the superweapon’s destructive power.
 The entire Galactic Civil War was sparked by one soldier, Jyn Erso, directly defying orders and sacrificing her life to reveal a hidden weakness in the battle station.
 If the Rebel bureaucracy had their way, the Death Star would never have been destroyed, and countless worlds could share Alderaan’s fate.

 How can the Rebel Alliance be so hesitant to combat the forces of unquestionable evil?
 And how, after 34 years of war, can they fail to eliminate the forces of reactionary fascism in the galaxy?